 Thin (Petite) - Short or tall, there's not a whole lot of meat on your bones.
 You boast that certain kind of ballerina beauty.

-We carry the most sought after styles from Maggie Sottero, Mori Lee by Madeline Gardner, Alfred Angelo, the Disney Fairy Tale Collection and Mary's Bridal.
+We carry the most sought after styles from Mori Lee by Madeline Gardner, Rebecca Ingram by Maggie Sottero, and other private designers that you will not find anywhere else (not even online)!
 We have options for every size, shape and budget.
 Browse our inventory online here...